tomwillfixit/evernote/README.md

 There are a number of alternatives to accessing Evernote on Linux like Nevernote, Geeknote and Everpad.

 As a long time user of Evernote and a Docker enthusiast it made sense to combine the two.

 This work is based on : https://blog.jessfraz.com/post/docker-containers-on-the-desktop/

 The wine image is built using : https://registry.hub.docker.com/u/thshaw/wine/dockerfile/

-The Evernote image is built using :

 #Usage :